-Gerald McCollam and William Tribble first incorporated the company in 1975 after decades of experience at a prominent General Contractor in Chicago.
-Tribco’s first significant job was in Des Plaines, IL followed by small projects in Chicago alongside two buildings in the Quad Cities.
+Gerald McCollam and William Tribble first incorporated the company in 1975 after decades of experience at a prominent general contractor in Chicago.
+Tribco’s first significant job was in Des Plaines, Illinois, followed by small projects in Chicago alongside two buildings in the Quad Cities.
 As this work completed, Tribco started its first significant project in Chicago at 303 East Wacker.
-This project was followed by several notable structures to Chicago’s skyline including 225 North Michigan, 205 North Michigan, Mercantile Exchange, River City, and 190 S LaSalle.
+This project was followed by several notable structures to Chicago’s skyline including 225 North Michigan, 205 North Michigan, Mercantile Exchange, River City and 190 S LaSalle.

-Tribco was no stranger to the boom in high rise construction as the turn of the century hit Chicago.
-Alongside garnering institutional work at the University of Illinois-Chicago, Tribco built four high rises on the Museum Park campus across from Solider Field, Hotel Sofitel, One East Fifteenth Place, 60 W Erie, and The Bernardin Residences.
+Tribco was no stranger to the boom in high-rise construction as the turn of the century hit Chicago.
+Alongside garnering institutional work at the University of Illinois-Chicago, Tribco built four high-rises on the Museum Park campus across from Solider Field, Hotel Sofitel, One East Fifteenth Place, 60 W Erie and The Bernardine Residences.

-In 2005 the company was sold to Ceco Concrete Construction (link) – the nation’s leading concrete contractor.
+In 2005 the company was sold to Ceco Concrete Construction—the nation’s leading concrete contractor.
 Ceco’s 100-year history in concrete construction and vast portfolio of resources served as an excellent complement to Tribco’s deep Chicago roots.
-Following this acquisition, Tribco was able to leverage Ceco’s financial stability, equipment inventory, and engineering capital to become the preferred concrete contractor in Chicago.
+Following this acquisition, Tribco was able to leverage Ceco’s financial stability, equipment inventory and engineering capital to become the preferred concrete contractor in Chicago.